 - Grace: an engine, an encourager, a second wind.
 God’s unmerited favor towards you.
 It saves you and sustains you.

 Priscilla went on to talk about the concept of grown-up grace, with the context of 2 Corinthians 12, where Paul talks about the thorn in his flesh.
-He prays that God will take it away, but instead it remains and God uses it to show Paul that His grace is sufficient, multiplied, and made perfect in our weakness.
+He prays that God will take it away, but instead it remains.
+God uses it to show Paul that His grace is sufficient, multiplied, and perfect in our weakness.

 We may not have physical thorns in our flesh, but we do have pain that makes things harder.
 But as Priscilla pointed out, if God took away our thorns, we wouldn’t get to experience his grace multiplying.
 That’s where we experience Him the most–during difficulty.